-Teeth inevitably begin to yellow with age, but a range of strategies can slow the process and may reverse it.
+Teeth can appear yellow for various reasons, but a range of strategies can slow the process and may reverse it.
 Tips range from avoiding certain foods to occasional brushing with baking soda and hydrogen peroxide.

 While tooth-whitening kits are readily available at most pharmacies, many natural remedies can also help remove stains and protect tooth enamel.